-7Fershtman and Pakes (2012) study dynamic games where a player's private information is serially correlated, e.g., time-invariant private information.
-In this context, the whole past history of a rival's decisions contains information about the 'type' (private information) of that rival.
-These authors propose a framework and a new equilibrium concept (Experience-based equilibrium) to deal with this dimensionality problem.
+7. Fershtman and Pakes (2012) study dynamic games where a player's private information is serially correlated, for example, time-invariant private information.
+In this context, the whole past history of a rival's decisions contains information about the "type" (private information) of that rival.
+These authors propose a framework and a new equilibrium concept (experience-based equilibrium) to deal with this dimensionality problem.